"I love the sweet, expectant nothingness of an empty page."

 Students can add terms and definitions using the Text tool on the toolbar.

-Students can click the Paint button to design original illustrations that represent meaning.
+Students can use the paint tools on the Wixie palette to design original illustrations that represent meaning.

 2. Illustrate word problems